10 great private tours to choose from in Amsterdam, Haarlem, Monnickendam and Zaanse Schans! Booking by email.

 It is not prermitted to record the tour in any way.
 The tour won’t be published online as this is a spoiler for future participants.

-If it rains, then the outdoor live elements will be replaced by video share screen from previous tours but still with live commentary.
+If it rains, then the outdoor live elements can be replaced by video share screen from previous tours but still with live commentary.
+If you don’t like the sound of that then you can rescehedule or get a refund. whichever you prefer.

 A few Reviews…